ShaileshDhama/Clustering-of-Deutsch-Recipes/README.md

 ### For further information:-

-Please review the narrative of our analysis in [our jupyter notebook](./b-ndelung-deutscher-rezepte.ipynb) For any additional questions, please contact **shaileshshettyd@gmail.com)
+Please review the narrative of our analysis in [our jupyter notebook](./b-ndelung-deutscher-rezepte.ipynb)

+For any additional questions, please contact **shaileshshettyd@gmail.com)

 ##### Repository Structure:

-Here is where you would describe the structure of your repoistory and its contents, for exampe:

 ```

 ├── README.md                                    <- The top-level README for reviewers of this project.
 ├── b-ndelung-deutscher-rezepte.ipynb            <- narrative documentation of analysis in jupyter notebook
 └── images                                       <- both sourced externally and generated from code
 ```